 There are also, of course, disadvantages to paying and receiving child support through the probation department.

-Union County Child Support Attorney Helps You Choose the Best Arrangement
+Linden NJ Child Support Attorney Helps You Choose the Child Support Option

 When deciding which method of child support payment is best for you, it is highly recommended that you consult with an experienced Union County child support attorney.
 While their is very limited room for negotiation when it comes to exact payment amounts to be made, your attorney can help you negotiate for the payment method that works best for you.